 - As competitiveness intensified (globally), demand for continual-perpetual innovation evolved, i.e., the development and introduction of new products, services, and cost efficiencies.
 Thus, continual-perpetual innovation quickly came to be a requisite for competitiveness, successful business operations, and sustainability.

 - Too, as the global competitive pressures intensified…businesses already so engaged, and those aspiring to do so, frequently responded by engaging in more innovation.
 This was fueled in large part by an intensified awareness, appreciation, and investment in intangible (non-physical) assets.

 The second international economic development that influenced the ascendance of intangible assets was, again, according to Professor Lev, the commoditization of non-physical assets.
 Translated, this means that competitors globally, had access, essentially on an equal footing, to those assets, which now, were essential to becoming a global business.

-Obviously today, these three air cargo carriers remain intact and compete against one another.
+Obviously today, these three air cargo carriers remain intact…and compete against one another, along with the upstart Amazon and other online shopping platforms.
 But, the intangibles each carrier has developed, out of necessity (competitive pressures) influenced the contributory role and value of the intangible assets developed and to their ascendancy, i.e., intangible assets now routinely represent 80+% of most company’s value, sources of revenue, competitive advantages, and ‘building blocks’ for future wealth creation and sustainability.